 To be a great writer, you have to be able to concentrate.
-Not only that, but you have to be able to maintain focus for sustained periods.
-It’s not the only thing you’ll need, but it’s a good start!
+It’s not the only thing you’ll need, but it’s certainly a good start!

 Psychologists describe a powerful form of concentration called 'flow'.
 It happens when someone concentrates and is fully engaged with what they are doing.
 (See the Wikipedia definition.)
-When you are writing in like this, you can hold all the pieces of a story in your head and write fluently.
+When you’re writing like this, writing fluently comes naturally.

 We all recognise this state.
 “Time flies when you’re having fun” is one version.
 Meditation is, perhaps, another version.
 If you play sports or video games and you find yourself ‘at one’ with what you’re doing, that’s another.
 All these mental states require concentration.